aspose-svg/Aspose.SVG-Products/svg/en/partials/_faq.md

 ---
 h2: FAQ
 Q1: "How can I encode {{i18n.informat}} to {{i18n.outformat}}?"
-A1: "Aspose.SVG allows you to encode {{i18n.informat}} to other output formats in any way - online or programmatically.
+A1: "Aspose.SVG allows you to encode {{i18n.informat}} to Base64 string in any way - online or programmatically.
 For example, you can encode {{i18n.informat}} in real-time using Online [{{i18n.informat}} Encoder](https://products.aspose.app/svg/encoding/{{i18n.informat lower}}) that converts your files quickly and with high quality.
-Upload, encode {{i18n.informat}} and get the result in a few seconds!"
+Upload, encode {{i18n.informat}} and get the result in a few seconds!
+In other way, you can use Aspose.SVG for .NET API to convert {{i18n.informat}} to Base64 programmatically."
-Q2: "Why is Base64 Encoder needed?"
+Q2: "Why is Base64 Encoding needed?"
-A2: "Historically, many data transfer and storage formats use text instead of binary code (HTML, URL-schemes, XML, e-mail, and so on).
+A2: "Historically, many data transfer and storage formats use text instead of binary code (HTML, URL schemes, XML, e-mail, and so on).
 What if the data transfer format is text-based, but you require to transfer the binary data?
-This is where Base64 Encoder comes in."
-Q3: "Where is Base64 encoding applied?"
-A3: "To prevent misinterpretation of binary symbols when sending data over the Internet, it is necessary to encode them into characters.
+This is where Base64 encoding comes in.
+To prevent misinterpretation of binary symbols when sending data over the Internet, it is necessary to encode them into characters.
 Some typical applications of Base64 Encoding: data URI schemes for images (CSS, HTML); transferring pictures and other binary data to XML; storing images in a database; including images into email messages."
+Q3: "What are the pros and cons of using data URIs?"
+A3: "11"
 ---